crnies/crnies/README.md

 - Contributions to data documentation and analytics enablement tools that help scale data culture in organizations

 ⚡ Fun facts:
-- I'm passionate about turning messy data into meaningful insight
+- I'm passionate about turning messy data into meaningful insights
 - I love designing dashboards that are not just informative, but also visually engaging